lambdaclass/lager_logstash_backend/README.md

 not contemplated in the original lib to being able to integrate lager with the [EKL Stack].
 This repo adds UTC handling for logs in the format [ISO8601] required by [Logstash], because the old one was sent  with ` UTC` added at the end, making it invalid.
+Also this backend sends the function where the log comes from, and other minor improvements.

 A sample project that shows how to use it can be found [here](https://github.com/lambdaclass/erlang_log_to_kibana_example/).